LLaurance/eecs106a-final-project-website/_pages/01_introduction.md

 layout: post
 ---

 Allegro in C(++) is an exploration of using robots to create music.
 Our goal was to create a robot that can replicate a sequence of notes played on an electronic keyboard.
-To do this, our robot listens to a musical motif played by a user, computes its own plan to reproduce it, then actuates to move its hand to the appropriate positions to play those notes.
+To do this, Allegro listens to a musical motif played by a user, computes its own plan to reproduce it, then actuates to move its hand to the appropriate positions to play those notes.

 # Points of Interest
 This project involves imitating a human activity, and is accomplished by splitting the task into multiple components that a computer can process.
 To attain success, a wide variety of problems must be solved: